prasenjeet-symon/node-room/README.md

     3. `storage` - The storage that you want to use.
 You can also create your own storage.
 The storage should implement the `INodeStorage` interface.
 This is key value storage.
 You can use any famous key value storage like `Redis`, `MongoDB`, `LevelDB`, `Memcached` etc. If you are planning to use single server, then just use Map as storage.

     4. `broker` - The broker that you want to use.
 You can also create your own broker.
 The broker should implement the `INodeBroker` interface.
 You can use any famous message broker like `RabbitMQ`, `Kafka`, `Redis` etc. If you are planning to use single server, then just use `EventEmitterManager` from node-room as broker.

+    5. `strategy` - The strategy can be either `cacheWithClient` or `cacheThenClient`.
+The `cacheWithClient` strategy means that the subscribers of the room will receive the changes once the modification node is completed.
+The `cacheThenClient` strategy means that the subscribers of the room will receive the changes once the modification node is completed and the cache is updated.
+The `cacheWithClient` strategy reduces the latency but it can increase the query to master database.
+The `cacheThenClient` strategy increases the latency slightly but it reduces the query to master database significantly.
+So choose the strategy according to your use case.
+We will discuss about the strategies in detail in the next section.

 *** ***